Oscar Moreno (politician): Mayor of Cagayan de Oro (2013-2022)

+In 2022, Moreno ran for governor of Misamis Oriental; he finished third, behind Gingoog vice mayor Peter Unabia and Misamis Oriental 2nd district representative Juliette Uy.

+2025 mayoral comeback attempt

+In the 2025 elections, Moreno ran again for mayor of Cagayan de Oro.
+He finished third, behind incumbent mayor Rolando Uy and former Phividec Industrial Authority administrator Jose Gabriel "Pompee" La Viña.

 Other

 He started as a trial attorney at the Philippine National Railways and later became the corporate legal counsel of major financial institutions in the country such as the Far East Bank and Trust Co., Ayala Investment and Development Corp., Ayala International Finance Ltd. (Hong Kong), Bank of the Philippines Islands, Citibank, Ayala Life Assurance, Inc. and FGU Insurance Corp..
 He then became Associate Director of the Strategic Planning Group of Ayala Corp. and Vice President and Chief Legal Counsel of BPI Capital Corp.

 Education

 He graduated at the Balingasag Central School and finished secondary education at Xavier University - Ateneo de Cagayan.
 He took up Bachelor of Arts at the University of Manila; finished his Bachelor of Laws degree at San Beda College.
 He took and passed the bar exams in 1975.

 Among his international trainings include an Executive Program for Leaders in Development and Program on Budgeting and Financial Management in the Public Sector at the Kennedy School of Government, Harvard University in Massachusetts, USA; International Workshop on Privatization, Regulatory Reform and Corporate Governance at Princeton University, New Jersey, USA; Program on Fiscal Decentralization and Local Government Financial Management at Duke University, North Carolina, USA.
 During his stint as governor of Misamis Oriental, he participated in the Mindanao Bridging Leaders Program at the Asian Institute of Management.